Lakeview Pantry accepts in-kind donations of:

 - Your excess inventory goes toward a great cause!

 We are able to make arrangements to pick up large food donations.
 We are also able to provide reports on your giving as often as needed.
-If you have any questions regarding making a large food donation, please contact Bill Thomas at 773-525-1777 ext.
-213.
+If you have any questions regarding making a large food donation, please contact Glenn Hudley at (773) 661-8146.